-From 1st August 2020, Coronavirus Disease (COVID-19) is now covered by SafetyWing Nomad Insurance.
+Since 1st August 2020, Coronavirus Disease (COVID-19) has been covered by SafetyWing Nomad Insurance.
 As long as you didn’t contract COVID-19 before your coverage start date, and the illness does not fall under any other policy exclusion or limitation, coverage is included in all new policies purchased.

 Note that testing for COVID-19 will only be covered if it is deemed medically necessary by a doctor.
 Additionally, the antibody test is not covered, as it is not medically necessary.

 There is also coverage for quarantine outside of your own country, with a benefit of up to $50 per day for up to 10 days, but only once per every 364 day period and only from 28 days after the start of your policy.

 SafetyWing Nomad Insurance isn’t a comprehensive travel insurance policy, meaning that it’s more affordable to keep on paying long term.
 However, there are some additional items that are covered as well as medical assistance.

 For instance, there is coverage if you lose checked luggage, your travel is delayed by 12 hours or more, or you need to be evacuated following a travel advisory.
 Personal liability insurance is also included, as is accidental death and dismemberment (AD&D) coverage.

 For full details of what is included, click here.